 If training happens in bursts, behavior will too.

-The goal is to keep security present in daily decision-making, not separate from it.
+The goal is to keep security present in daily decision-making rather than separate from it.

 Focus effort where it actually matters